All of us are aware of our current cellphone usage, over consumption and even addiction. And many of us struggle with it.

 If you answered yes to one or a few of the above questions, then chances are your child's cell phone usage might be causing them distress.

-If a child isn't sleeping at night because they are playing on their phone or because some content on the phone charged them up in someway, it is important to know about that and limit it, if possible.
+If a child isn't sleeping at night because they are on their phone or because some content they watched on the phone charged them up in someway, it is important to know about that and limit it, if possible.
 The key here is to ask your teen questions and understand what their experiences are to the best of your ability.